opentracing/opentracing-java/opentracing-examples/README.md

 # OpenTracing-Java examples

+Goal of these examples is to
+- test API changes
+- use for regression testing
+- show common instrumentation patterns

-Examples of common instrumentation patterns:
+List of patterns:

 - **activate_deactivate** - callbacks finish at some time.
 It shows continuation as a solution to finish span when last callback is completed.